At a glance

-Catnip is a perennial herb from the mint family Labiatae.
-It has a square, hairy stalk with typically green/grey coloured heart-shaped leaves that have scalloped edges.
+Catnip is a perennial herb from the mint family Labiatae, which has a square, hairy stalk with typically green/grey coloured heart-shaped leaves that have scalloped edges.
 Flowers grow in spikes, reaching 1/2 inch in length.
-It is best known for its ability to get cats high.

 There are approximately 250 species of flowering plants in the family Labiatae, some of which include: